Aung San Suu Kyi: 1990 general election and Nobel Peace Prize

-In 1995 Aung San Suu Kyi delivered the keynote address at the Fourth World Conference on Women in Beijing.
+In 1995, Aung San Suu Kyi delivered the keynote address at the Fourth World Conference on Women in Beijing.

 1996 attack

-On 9 November 1996, the motorcade that Aung San Suu Kyi was traveling in with other NLD leaders Tin Oo and Kyi Maung was attacked in Yangon.
+On 9 November 1996, the motorcade that Aung San Suu Kyi was travelling in with other NLD leaders Tin Oo and Kyi Maung was attacked in Yangon.
 About 200 men swooped down on the motorcade, wielding metal chains, metal batons, stones, and other weapons.
-The car that Aung San Suu Kyi was in had its rear window smashed, and the car with Tin Oo and Kyi Maung had its rear window and two backdoor windows shattered.
+The car that Aung San Suu Kyi was in had its rear window smashed, and the car with Tin Oo and Kyi Maung had its rear window and two back door windows shattered.
 It is believed the offenders were members of the Union Solidarity and Development Association (USDA) who were allegedly paid Ks.500/- (@ USD $0.50) each to participate.
 The NLD lodged an official complaint with the police, and the government reportedly launched an investigation, but no action was taken.